 When most people think of New Orleans bars, they picture people slamming down sugary Hurricane drinks and mass-produced beers.
 While there’s certainly plenty of that going on, the city is also home to a burgeoning craft beer scene.

-One of the best bars in New Orleans to get your hop fix is Courtyard Brewery.
-They have an impressive selection of draft beer that’s made in house as well as quite a few guest taps.
+They have an impressive selection of draft beer that’s made in-house as well as quite a few guest taps.
 Whether you fancy an IPA, stout, or sour, they’ve got a brew for you here.
 I tried most of them, and I can personally recommend the stout.

 - Prices: Cocktails from $12.50-14